-If you use our Open Access program you can receive covered services from a participating provider without a required referral from your primary care physician or by another participating provider in the network.
+If you use our Plan you can receive covered services from a participating provider without a required referral from your primary care physician or by another participating provider in the network.
 You will not have to file claims.

 · Plan providers